-But, it seems that for every pocket of weird, there's a new corporate chain from California moving in.
-Some residents say that the city’s losing its unique weirdness; some lament that it’s already gone.
-Then again, there are others who say the weirdness is alive and well.
+But it seems that for every pocket of weird, there's a new corporate chain from California moving in.
+Some residents say the city’s losing its unique weirdness; some lament it’s already gone.
+Others say the weirdness is alive and well.

 It happened long ago — in 2000.
-Local librarian Red Wassenich was at home listening to the radio when he got inspired to pick up the phone.
+Librarian Red Wassenich was at home listening to the radio when he got inspired to pick up the phone.

 "I was making a donation to your rival radio station KOOP during my favorite show, the Lounge Show, which is still on.
 And the person taking the call said, ‘Why are you donating to this?’
 And I said, ‘Well, it helps keep Austin weird.’
 And the phrase clicked in my head.
 And I said that to my wife and she said, ‘Well, let's get bumper stickers made,’ which she did.
 And I got the website keepaustinweird.com, and it very slowly took off."

-It caught on slowly until about two years later, when a couple of local businesses wielded the message as a weapon.
-That's when the saying went from highlighting the town's cute and quirky side to warning big chain stores to back off Austin's local businesses.
+It caught on slowly.
+Then about two years later, a couple of local businesses wielded the message as a weapon.
+That's when the saying went from highlighting the town's cute and quirky side to warning big chain stores to back off.

 From there it was off to the races.
-T-shirts bearing the phrase "Keep Austin Weird" began popping up in various local businesses around town, showcasing the slogan while marketing the businesses.
+T-shirts bearing the phrase "Keep Austin Weird" began popping up in local spots around town, showcasing the slogan while marketing the businesses.

 That's how it all began.
 But, is Austin still keeping it weird?

 Obviously, the question really can't be answered with a simple yes or no. After all, weirdness is in the eye of the beholder.
-So instead of trying to draw some kind of scientific conclusion, I thought we'd hold a debate on the topic and give people from the pro and con sides a chance to lay out their arguments.
+So instead of trying to draw some kind of scientific conclusion, KUT decided to hold a debate on the topic and give people from the pro and con sides a chance to lay out their arguments.
 The debaters will focus on three types of issues: size, opportunity and meaning.